IamAbdul-Rahman/GenAI-Code-Reviewer/README.md

 # GenAI Python Code Reviewer ✨

 ## Overview
-This project is an AI-based code reviewer that detects **bugs, inefficiencies, and improvements** in Python code using **Google Gemini AI**.
+This project is an Geneartive AI-based code reviewer that detects **bugs, inefficiencies, and improvements** in Python code using **Google Gemini AI**.

 ##  Tech Stack
 - Python